 - Build your savings account

-Note: External Transfers can only be completed after you've been a member with NWCU for 90 days.
+Note: External Transfers can only be completed after you've been enrolled in NWCU eBanking for 90 days.
 External transfer can only be used to transfer money to and from a savings or checking account, and you must be an account owner on the account you are linking to NWCU.

 How to Set Up External Transfers